ReVanced/revanced-documentation/docs/revanced-development/1_setup.md

 - Follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 - If you intend to contribute to ReVanced, ensure that you branch off and PR to `dev` branches and follow the contribution guidelines of the respective repository
-- Merge new commits reguarly from the remotes to keep your branch up to date
+- Merge new commits regularly from the remotes to keep your branch up to date
 - Keep your Run/Debug configuration up to date.
 After pulling new commits, ensure you use the correct paths in `Program arguments`.
 If you forget to do this, you might end up debugging for hours until realizing, you supply paths to old artifacts, because the artifact names change with new releases